Abi-shai/NASA-Planets-Project/README.md

 ## Libraries

-The front end was created using React [Create React App](https://github.com/facebook/create-react-app), and the design system and concept is from the library [Arwes](https://github.com/arwes/arwes).
+The front end was created using React, [Create React App](https://github.com/facebook/create-react-app), and the design system and concept is from the library [Arwes](https://github.com/arwes/arwes).